Jacob-s-Lab/2025-Biomarkers/tutorial week1.md

  ```
 2. Use the `pwd` command to verify if you are in the correct directory.

-> [！IMPORTANT]
+> [!IMPORTANT]
 > #### Commands Lecture
-> ``cd`` is a commonly used command in command-line tools.
+> `cd` is a commonly used command in command-line tools.
 It stands for change directory and is used to switch the current working directory in a terminal or command-line interface.
 > Usage of `cd`:
+> ```
-> ```cd [directory path]# Switch to the specified directory
+> cd [directory path]# Switch to the specified directory
 > cd ..               # Move up to the parent directory
 > cd ~                # Return to the user's home directory
 > cd                  # Used without arguments, it will switch the current directory back to the user's home directory
 > cd -                # Switch back to the previous working directory
 > ```
+>
 > - ⚠️ **There is a "space" between the command and the path.
 Do not type it as "cd/work/{your_username}".** The same applies to the following code as well.
 >    - Tip: Use your mouse to select and confirm if there is a space.
 > - ⚠️ If you copy the command, make sure to check if anything needs to be modified!
 > - ⚠️ Replace {your_username} entirely with your supercomputer account. **Do not include the {} symbols!
 Also, do not delete the /**.
 The same applies to the following code as well.